sethchart/sethchart.com/content/posts/1/index.md

 ```

 #### Data Validation
-I experimented with both manual and automated feature selection, hoIver neither approach improved model performance.
+I experimented with both manual and automated feature selection, however neither approach improved model performance.
 Initially, I had issues with mixed data types in both the `public_meeting` and `permit` columns.
-The function below converts all categorical variables to strings to eliminate thoes errors.
+The function below converts all categorical variables to strings to eliminate those errors.

 ```python